 2. The laser machine that will be used and why.
 Avoid clinics that use outdated machines.

 3. Testimonials. – Very important!
-Check for customer reviews on their pages and google.
-You can find out a lot of details about the clinic from their responses.
+Check for customer reviews on their pages and Google.
+You can find many details about the clinic in their responses.

 4. Booking process.
-The clinic I went to was open until 9 PM so that was a good thing since you can go after finishing work.
-You could also call them and easily reschedule your appointment.
-What I didn’t like is that every time I went, I had to wait at least 30-40 minutes before treatment.
+The clinic I went to was open until 9 PM, so that was a good thing since you could go after finishing work.
+You could also call them and quickly reschedule your appointment.
+What I didn’t like was that every time I went, I had to wait at least 30-40 minutes before treatment.

 How many hair removal sessions do you need and how often should you get them?

-I bought a package of 8 full sessions (plus 2 touch ups every 6 months).
-I had to get 1 session every 40 days.
+I bought a package of 8 total sessions (plus two touch-ups every six months).
+I had to get one session every 40 days.
 The new laser had to be done once every 30 days.
 This was the default for everyone, and the clinic didn’t offer me any customization based on my individual needs (because not everyone has the same hair type or growth cycle).

-The number of sessions and appointments will depend on the laser used, but your hair growth situation should be also considered.
-So, make sure to ask your practicioner.
-They should advise you on the number of treatments based on the area, your hair density and color.
+The number of sessions and appointments will depend on the laser used, but your hair growth rate should also be considered.
+So, make sure to ask your practitioner.
+They should advise you on the number of treatments based on the area, hair density, and color.
 You may need to go at different intervals for different body areas too.

-All in all, I wasn’t offered any individualized schedule and this was another thing that I didn’t really like about the clinic.
+All in all, I wasn’t offered any individualized schedule, which was another thing I didn’t like about the clinic.

 Total Body Laser Hair Removal Results – Before and After

-I mentioned in the beginning that after some sessions I wasn’t getting any significant results or what I was expecting, so I ended up doing 10 consecutive sessions instead.
-And for dark and coarse hair like mine, it may actually take up to 12 full sessions!
+I mentioned in the beginning that after some sessions, I wasn’t getting any significant results or what I was expecting, so I ended up doing ten consecutive sessions instead.
+And for dark and coarse hair like mine, it may take up to 12 full sessions!

 Advice: Many clinics advertise that you will be hair-free in as few as 4-6 sessions!
-And that can be true for many, especially if all conditions are met such as: no hormonal problems, the right laser machine, and the practicioner is knowledgeable and knows what they’re doing.
+And that can be true for many, especially if all conditions are met, such as no hormonal problems, the suitable laser machine, and the practitioner is knowledgeable and knows what they’re doing.

 • Expect to go through more sessions than what’s advertised!

-• Have a larger budget available than what you initially thought you’d spend, just in case you’ll have to go through more treaments.
+• Have a larger budget available than you initially thought you’d spend, just in case you’ll have to go through more treatments.

 I wish I had taken more pictures before starting and between appointments, but I will try to explain as much as possible.

-1-2 weeks after each appointment, maybe around 30% of the hair in each area fell out.
-Except for one time which was the fault of the staff and was replaced with a free session.
+1-2 weeks after each appointment, around 30% of the hair in each area fell out except for one time which was the staff’s fault, and was replaced with a free session.

-However, after 30 days from the session, each time I also had a lot of re-growth which was especially noticeable in the bikini area where a good 70-80% of hair was coming back.
-That’s why I think maybe more frequent treatments were needed but the clinic didn’t provide it.
+However, after 30 days from the session, each time, I also had a lot of re-growth, which was especially noticeable in the bikini area where a good 70-80% of hair was coming back.
+That’s why I think more frequent treatments were needed but the clinic didn’t provide it.

-I was getting results but not the ones I were expecting.
-You can see in the picture below that even after 8 sessions there were some parts on my legs (fortunately just a few) that still had super dark coarse hair re-growing.
-In the next session they were targeted better and fell out though.
+I was getting results but not the ones I was expecting.
+You can see in the picture below that even after eight sessions, some parts on my legs (fortunately just a few)still had super dark coarse hair re-growing.
+In the next session, they were targeted better and fell out, though.

-After doing the full 10 sessions plus 1 touch up I am way more satisfied with the results on my legs.
-Even before my touch up there was a good amount of re-growth (around 40%), but the hair was light and soft.
-I can shave the area very easily now and it doesn’t become irritated or inflammed.
+After doing the full ten sessions plus one touch-up, I am way more satisfied with the results on my legs.
+Even before my touch-up, there was a good amount of re-growth (around 40%), but the hair was light and soft.
+I can shave the area very easily now, and it doesn’t become irritated or inflamed.

 The armpits are where I see the best results!
 There’s almost no growth there.
 Only a few hairs that are undetectable.

-The same goes about my thighs but a bit better.
+The same goes for my thighs but a bit better.
 Hair is similar to the hair on my arms.
-There is some regrowth, but it remains soft and it’s only noticeable up close.
+There is some regrowth, but it remains soft, and it’s only noticeable up close.

 Now to the bikini part.
 This area and my legs below the knee were my biggest concerns.
 And the bikini area has been the most stubborn.
 I had the most re-growth here.
-Even before the 10th session, there was around 70%-80% of the hair still present.
-The hair does feel a bit softer than what it was, but still.
-After so many sessions the results are not optimal.
+Even before the 10th session, around 70%-80% of the hair was still present.
+The hair does feel a bit softer than it was, but still.
+After so many sessions, the results could be more optimal.

-Fortunately, I didn’t get any blistering, hyperpigmentation or irritation from the laser.
-My skin would be a tad bit red just for a few minutes and nothing else.
+Fortunately, I didn’t get blistering, hyperpigmentation, or irritation from the laser.
+My skin would be a tad bit red for a few minutes and nothing else.

 Does laser hair removal work?
 Is it worth it?

-Does it meet my expectations though?
+Does it meet my expectations, though?
 Is it as good as I was expecting it?
-Yes and no. With some areas I’m satisfied, especially my legs (you can see the second picture).
-They feel smooth and I don’t get inflammed follicles anymore.
+Yes and no. In some areas, I’m satisfied, especially my legs (you can see the second picture).
+They feel smooth, and I don’t get inflamed follicles anymore.
 For other areas, I expected more.

-For my next touch up session after 6 months, I am considering changing the clinic and see if there’s a better option to proceed with.
+For my next touch-up session after six months, I am considering changing the clinic to see if there’s a better option out there.
 I will update this post for sure.

-Did you find this post helpful?
+Did you find this post on Body Laser Hair Removal helpful?
 Let me know your thoughts in the comments.

 Disclaimer: This post does not provide medical advice.
 It is intended for informational purposes only.